blueprintChris/skybet-js-test/README.md

 ### Language choice

-I chose to use Javascript with React as my language/library/framework with a CRA (create-react-app) boilerplate because I have the most experience with it (4 years) and I am confident it is one of the stronger Javascript libraries/frameworks; documentation is solid, community support surrounding it is massive and the framework itself is flexible and dynamic.
+I chose to use Javascript with React as my language/library/framework with a CRA (create-react-app) boilerplate as I have the most experience with it (4 years) and I am confident it is one of the stronger Javascript libraries/frameworks; documentation is solid, community support surrounding it is massive and the framework itself is flexible and dynamic.

 ### Concepts

-I decided to used functional-based React with a strong approach to hooks instead of classes.
+I decided to used functional-based React with hooks instead of classes.
 I have written custom hooks to handle the websocket/API calls as well as some other smaller functionalities.
-I prefer to use hooks/functions as I not only have more experience in them, but I believe they are cleaner, less confusing, strongly encouraged by the developers themselves and more effecient (as well as following JavaScript's own functional nature).
-State management is simpler and more effective, and the use of hooks is introduced which allows for a more direct approach to basic React concepts (state, refs, useEffect, useCallback).
+I prefer to use hooks/functions as I not only have more experience in them, but I believe they are cleaner, less confusing, more effecient (as well as following JavaScript's own functional nature) and not to mention strongly encouraged by the developers themselves.
+State management is simpler and more effective, and the use of hooks is introduced which allows for a more direct approach to basic React concepts (state, refs, useEffect/lifecycle, useCallback).

 ### State management

 I chose to use Context as the state management for this project, as I believe Context is fully capable of handling the data coming in without the need for a complicated, 3rd-party state managment package.
-Context is simple, effect and I believe can be used in most scenarios and comes packaged with React.
+Context is simple, effective, can be used in most scenarios and comes packaged with React.

 ### Styling